-The Geneva Challenge 2016
+The Geneva Challenge 2019

-The Challenges of Urbanisation
+The Challenges of Global Health

 The idea is to gather contributions that are both theoretically grounded and offer pragmatic solutions to a relevant international development problem stemming from an interdisciplinary collaboration between 3 to 5 enrolled master students from anywhere in the world.

 Five prizes will be distributed; one in each of the following categories (based on the UN Statistics list):